 Integration with Other Graduate Programs

-The Scholarly Concentration in Health Services and Policy Research is built upon two successful existing programs: the Department of Health Research and Policy's master's of science degree program, and CHP/PCOR's fellowship programs.
+The Scholarly Concentration in Health Services and Policy Research is built upon successful existing programs, such as the masters of science degree program in Health Policy, the PhD Program in Health Policy, and Stanford Health Policy’s (SHP) fellowship programs.

-HRP is refining its graduate degree program, allowing for expanded opportunities for graduate training in health services and policy research, clinical investigation and epidemiology.
+SHP has multiple graduate degree programs, allowing for expanded opportunities for graduate training in health services and policy research.
 The newly designed graduate curriculum will enhance opportunities for designing educational programs that cross boundaries between health services and policy research, clinical investigation and epidemiology.
 The scholarly concentration will take advantage of the infrastructure and course offerings that are developed as part of a redesigned graduate curriculum.

-While earning their medical degree, students in the concentration may at the same time pursue a master's degree in Epidemiology, or a master's degree in Health Services Research.
-For more information regarding these plans for study, contact the concentration co-directors Laurence Baker, PhD or Kathryn M. McDonald, MM, or the concentration coordinator Corinna Haberland, MD, MS.
+While earning their medical degree, students in the concentration may at the same time pursue a master's degree in Health Policy or master's degree in Epidemiology, or a master's degree in Biomedical Informatics or Business (to name a few).
+For more information regarding these plans for study, contact the concentration co-directors Corinna Haberland, MD, MS or Laurence Baker, PhD.